 JULIA SHERWOOD was born and grew up in Bratislava, Czechoslovakia (now the Slovak Republic).
 After studying English and Slavonic languages and literature in Cologne, London and Munich she settled in the UK.
 She spent more than 20 years working in the NGO sector, travelling widely in Central and Eastern Europe and the former USSR.
 From 2008 to 2014 she lived in North Carolina, and since 2008 has been working as a freelance translator from Slovak, Czech, Polish, Russian and German into English (with Peter Sherwood), as well as into Slovak.
 In addition to book-length publications, her work has appeared in Two Lines, BODY.Literature, The Missing Slate, Words Without Borders, OpenDemocracy, Eurozine, Aspen Review and salon.eu.sk.
-She is editor-at-large for Slovakia for Asymptote, the international online literary journal, and administers the group Slovak Literature in English Translation, co-curates the website SlovakLiterature.Com and curates the Slovak List for Seagull Books.
+From 2013 to 2023 she was editor-at-large for Slovakia for Asymptote, the international online literary journal.
+She currently administers the group Slovak Literature in English Translation, co-curates the website SlovakLiterature.Com and curates the Slovak List for Seagull Books.
 In 2019 she was awarded the Pavol Országh Hviezdoslav prize for translating and promoting Slovak literature in the English-speaking world, and in 2023 she received Slovakia’s Minister of Culture’s award for her long-term work in translating and promoting Slovak literature.
 She lives in London.